The Masters in foreign languages program is undoubtedly one of the most sought-after post-graduate specializations in India.

 |45.||Sikkim University (LINK)||MA in Mandarin Chinese.|

-While you have plenty of languages to choose for Masters in Foreign Languages.
-The MA in Italian, Portuguese, Pashto, and Korean are available only in 2, 1, 1, 2 University, respectively.
-Currently, there is no Univerity with an MA course in Turkish, Dutch, Bahasa Indonesian, etc.
+The MA in Italian, Portuguese, Pashto, and Korean are available only in 2, 1, 1, and 2 universities, respectively.
+There is no Univerity with an MA course in Turkish, Dutch, Bahasa Indonesian, etc.

 How to Get Admission for MA in Foreign Languages?